-On October 29, a day after the first 101st kilometer meeting, Dayan called a meeting in his office to prepare for Meir’s upcoming visit to the United States.
-Dayan presented his opinion: the most important issue at this point was the release of the POWs.
-He added that to get them home he was willing to consider letting supplies in to the Third Army on condition Israel would not have to retreat to the October 22 lines.
-Dayan also spoke about the possibility that active warfare might resume, but he felt that Israel was in the better position because it was on the west side of the canal.
-It was therefore best not to show fear upon hearing threats of that kind.
-Israel Tal, who was still the Deputy Chief of Staff, felt differently; he was adamantly opposed to a situation in which the fighting might begin anew.
-Dayan expressed his opposition, insisting that it was necessary “to get out of their heads the notion that you can make gains by waging war.”
-Dayan insisted on getting something clear from Egypt in exchange for any Israeli concession.
-On October 31, Dayan traveled to the south to meet with the division and brigade commanders.
+On October 29, a day after the signing, Dayan held a meeting to prepare for Meir’s upcoming U.S. visit.
+He emphasized that the priority was the POWs’ release.
+He was open to letting supplies in to the Third Army if Israel would not have to retreat to the October 22 lines.
+Dayan also raised the possibility of renewed warfare, but felt that Israel was well-positioned on the west side of the canal and needn’t fear such threats.
+Responding to Tal, still the Deputy Chief of Staff, who opposed any situation leading to renewed fighting, Dayan explained that it was necessary “to get out of their heads the notion that you can make gains by waging war.”
+Dayan insisted on obtaining something concrete from Egypt in exchange for any Israeli concession.
+On October 31, Dayan traveled to the south.
 As usual, he started out with an open discussion, telling the commanders he wanted “an exchange of unofficial thoughts.”
-Dayan added that the talks had hit a dead end and it was therefore possible that hostilities would break out within two or three weeks.
+Dayan added that the talks had hit a dead end and that hostilities could soon resume.

-Israel Tal was appointed commander of the Southern Command on November 1.
-He met with Egyptian Chief of Staff Mohamed Gamasy for a one-on-one.
-Gamasy assured Tal that Egypt had come to terms with Israel’s existence and that its only goal now was to reclaim its territories.
-Gamasy proposed that Israel withdraw to 30 kilometers from the canal, leaving a symbolic force east of Suez, and having a U.N. force serve as a buffer.
-Tal reported the conversation to Dayan, including Egypt’s willingness to sign a separate agreement.
-Dayan decided that at the next meeting of the talks, Israel would announce the transfer of humanitarian aid to the besieged city of Suez.
-However , given the possibility of renewed hostilities, Dayan flew to visit the divisions and brigades on November 3, and he spoke with the commanders about the prospect of attacking the Third Army.
+Tal was appointed commander of the Southern Command on November 1 and met with Egyptian Chief of Staff Mohamed Gamasy, who assured Tal that Egypt now accepted Israel’s existence and wanted only to recover its territories.
+Gamasy proposed an Israeli withdrawal to 30 kilometers from the canal, leaving U.N. force as a buffer.
+Tal informed Dayan about Egypt’s willingness to sign a separate agreement.
+Dayan decided to announce the transfer of humanitarian aid to the besieged city of Suez at the next meeting, but he also spoke with the southern commanders about on November 3, the prospect of attacking the Third Army due to the prospect of renewed warfare.